Pecan Snowballs Cookies

 Frequently Asked Questions

 These cookies are crumbly due to the lack of eggs to hold the dough together after they are baked.
+But if your cookies fall apart before you bake them, you may not have used room-temperature butter or even enough butter to hold them together.

 Both the dough and the cookies can be frozen.
 The dough can be frozen for up to a month.
 The baked cookies can be frozen for up to 3 months.
 When the frozen cookies defrost, the some of powdered sugar coating may come off or get damp.
 Reroll any that need a little refresh in powdered sugar.